keanodejs2015/05_code_from_teachings/expressAutoGenerated/README.md

 A folder with a functioning website will be generated.

+## HOMEWORK:
-HOMEWORK: 	Auto Generate 50 sites (you can delete them again) so you get use to the processes.
+* Auto Generate 50 sites (you can delete them again) so you get used to the processes.
-			Change the routes/index.js file and the views/index.ejs file and se how it effects the website in the browser Play with it!
+* Change the routes/index.js file and the views/index.ejs file and see how it effects the website in the browser
+* Play with it!